coldino/windows-url-forwarding/README.md

 # URL Ferry

-A two-part solution for forwarding HTTP/HTTPS links from Discord (running as a different Windows user) to your main user, so links open in your default browser on the main user instead.
+A two-part solution for forwarding HTTP/HTTPS links from Discord (when running as a different Windows user) to your main user, so links open in your default browser on the main user instead.

 ## Architecture